isochronous/Backbone.PickySitter/readme.md

 ## Release Notes

-### v0.1.0

-* Added Picky.SingleSelect
-* Fleshed out the specs more

 ### v0.0.1

-* Initial release of untested code
-* Basic "Selectable" mixin for models
-* Basic "MultiSelect" mixin for collections
+* Refactored [Backbone.Picky] to work on Views contained in a Backbone.ChildViewContainer

 ## Legal Mumbo Jumbo (MIT License)

-Copyright (c) 2012 Derick Bailey, Muted Solutions, LLC
+Copyright (c) 2012 Jeremy McLeod, Isochronous.org

+Huge thanks to Derick Bailey of Muted Solutions LLC, from whose code this library is almost entirely based.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: